pmd/build-tools/README.md

 *   PMD_CI_SECRET_PASSPHRASE: This is provided as a github secret (`PMD_CI_SECRET_PASSPHRASE: ${{ secrets.PMD_CI_SECRET_PASSPHRASE }}`) in github actions workflow.
     It is used to decrypt further secrets used by other scripts (github releases api, ...)
-*   PMD_CI_FILES_URL: This is the base url from where to fetch additional files.
-For setting up secrets, the file `private-env.asc` is fetched from there.

 Test with: